-A good example of this is business email compromise (BEC) and the ways that this kind of attack has to inflict damage to all parties involved.
+A good example of this is business email compromise (BEC) and the ways that this kind of attack has inflicted damage to all parties involved.

 In a business relationship, any part involved can be a victim of a BEC scam.
 Such scenarios are more likely to occur when the businesses lower their guard, feeling confident about the interaction they are having with their counterparts.